-4. Guidelines:
+Guidelines:

-- A. The homework assigned on a secondary level (7-12) by the teacher should be within reasonable limits and with an understanding that the student may be assigned homework from multiple teachers.
+- 1. The homework assigned on a secondary level (7-12) by the teacher should be within reasonable limits and with an understanding that the student may be assigned homework from multiple teachers.
 Total secondary home assignments normally require no more than 3 hours (9-12) or 1 1/2 hours (7-8) per night, with weekends counting as one night.
 Special circumstances may dictate that more or less homework than is normal may be assigned.
-Honors and CCP courses are taught at the college level and will require homework above this limit for most students. - B. Homework on the elementary level (K-6) is rarely assigned as a class assignment below the third grade, and total home assignments require no more than one hour per night. - C. Pupils who are having difficulty and who require more individual help than the teacher can give should be referred to the Student Educational Assessment Office for study and possible placement in one of the different programs available.
-In cases where a different placement is not applicable, volunteer help might be considered.

-D. Elementary: No homework, test, major papers, or projects are to be due on Thursdays.
+Honors and CCP courses are taught at the college level and will require homework above this limit for most students. - 2.
+Homework on the elementary level (K-6) is rarely assigned as a class assignment below the third grade, and total home assignments require no more than one hour per night. - 3.
+Elementary: No homework, test, major papers, or projects are to be due on Thursdays.
 Families are to be encouraged to attend church together.
 Secondary: Grades 7-12 operate on a block schedule, which provides flexibility in budgeting time and navigating their own learning best practice.
-Homework, projects, and tests may be given or due every day of the week.
+Homework, projects, and tests may be given or due every day of the week. - 4.
+Inclement Weather Homework Policy In the event of school closings, Secondary students may be assigned homework and should check online for all of their classes.
+It will be determined by each individual teacher to decide whether assignments will be needed for their class or not.

-Section 3 Parent Communication
+Parent Communication